Train Once, Use Flexibly: A Modular Framework for Multi-Aspect Neural News Recommendation: Results and Discussion

-Unlike all other models, \manner{} can trade content personalization for diversity (and vice-versa) with different values of the aspect coefficients $\lambda$.
-We analyze this trade-off for different values of $\lambda$\textsubscript{ctg} and $\lambda$\textsubscript{snt}.
-Figures \ref{fig:single_aspect_div_mind} and \ref{fig:single_aspect_div_adressa} illustrate the \manner{} performance in single-aspect diversification tasks for different values of $\lambda$ on MIND and Adressa, respectively.
+Unlike all other models, \manner{} can trade content personalization for diversity (and vice-versa) with different values of the aspect coefficients $\lambda_{A_p}$.
+Figs. \ref{fig:single_aspect_div_sent_mind}-\ref{fig:single_aspect_div_categ_mind} illustrate its performance in single-aspect sentiment and category diversification tasks for different values of $\lambda$\textsubscript{snt}, and $\lambda$\textsubscript{ctg}, respectively, on MIND.
 The steady drop in nDCG together with the steady increase in D\textsubscript{A\textsubscript{p}} indeed indicate the existence of a trade-off between content personalization and aspect diversification.
 For topical categories we observe a steeper decline in content personalization quality with improved diversification than for sentiment.
-Sentiment diversity reaches peak performance for $\lambda_{snt}=-0.4$ on MIND and $\lambda_{snt}=-0.6$ on Adressa, whereas category diversity continues to increase all the way to $\lambda_{ctg}=-0.9$ on MIND and $\lambda_{ctg}=-1.0$ on Adressa.
-Intuitively, content-based personalization is more aligned with the topical than with the sentiment consistency of recommendations.
-The best trade-off (i.e., maximal performance according to T\textsubscript{A\textsubscript{p}}@10), is achieved with $\lambda_{ctg}=-0.2$ and $\lambda_{ctg}=-0.3$ for topics on MIND, and Adressa, respectively, and $\lambda_{snt}=-0.2$ for sentiment on both datasets.
+Sentiment diversity reaches peak performance for $\lambda_{snt} = -0.4$, whereas category diversity continues to increase up to $\lambda_{ctg} = -0.9$.
+Intuitively, content-based recommendation is more aligned with the topical than with the sentiment consistency of recommendations.
+The best trade-off (i.e., maximal performance w.r.t.
+T\textsubscript{A\textsubscript{p}}@10) is achieved for $\lambda_{snt} = -0.3$ for sentiment, and $\lambda_{ctg} = -0.2$ for topics.\footnote{We report analogous results on Adressa in Figs. \ref{fig:single_aspect_div_sent_adressa}-\ref{fig:single_aspect_div_categ_adressa}.} We attribute these effects to the representation spaces of the \texttt{A-Modules}.
+Fig. \ref{fig:tsne_embeddings_mind} shows the 2-dimensional t-SNE visualizations \cite{van2008visualizing} of the news embeddings produced with category-specialized, and respectively, sentiment-specialized NEs trained on MIND.
+The results confirm that the encoder's latent representation space was reshaped to group same-class instances.
+The separation of classes, however, is less prominent for representation spaces of the encoders trained on Adressa (cf. Fig. \ref{fig:tsne_embeddings_adressa}, e.g., the effect is stronger on the category-shaped embedding space).\footnote{We believe that this is because Adressa has 10 times fewer news than MIND, with over half of the topical categories in Adressa being represented with fewer than 100 examples.} \newcolumntype{g}{>{\columncolor{Gray}}c}